How to Get to Lech + Tips For Staying & Entertaining [2026]

 Where to stay in Lech

-DAS ADLER PALMA – the hotel is located near the ski lift station, in a picturesque and quiet place.
+DAS ADLER PALMA is located near the ski lift station, in a picturesque and quiet place.
 In the spa area you can find a Finnish sauna, an infrared cabin, a Kneipp bath, a fitness room and much more.
 Guests can stay in rooms of various categories.
 Breakfast is included in the price.
 Some rooms have balconies.
 Wi-Fi is available in the hotel rooms and is free of charge.
 Private parking is provided on site upon reservation.
+Remember, it is important to have a parking space nearby in case you choose a car as a way of how to get to Lech.
 Based on my research, ski storage is available at reception.

 Cozy austrian mountain houses in Lech